-Battle Of The Hadids Bella v/s Gigi
+Battle Of The Hadids, Bella Vs. Gigi

 Gigi versus Bella, the two sisters are rivaling each other in the latest CR Fashion Book issue.
 The two join fashion editor Carine Roitfeld, Karlie Kloss and Lara Stone as they each got their own separate covers for the tenth edition.
 The cover images were photographed by Mario Sorrenti, each Paris inspired image brought it’s own unique element.

-Carine Roitfeld used to be the editor in chief of Vogue Parisbefore retiring and moving on to our work.
+Carine Roitfeld used to be the editor in chief of Vogue Paris before retiring and moving on to her our work.
 The covers are meant to show her return to Paris.
-As captioned on the Instagram page for the publication this would be a tribute to Paris.
+As captioned on the Instagram page for the publication, this would be a tribute to Paris.

 Carine founded the CR Fashion Book that has been graced by the likes of Rihanna, Lady Gaga, Beyonce and more.
 The Hadid sisters have appeared on her magazine several times before and this would be Gigi’s third appearance.

-Gigi thanked her ‘unequivocal mentor’ on her Instagram after sharing her cover.
+Gigi thanked her “‘unequivocal mentor” on her Instagram after sharing her cover.
 She has credited the editor for her career and has said that being on the cover had changed her life.

 Gigi wore a sheer turtleneck along with a black bra while her sister wore a black bra that showed under boob and gold jewelry and high ponytail.
-Carine unlike the other models posed facing away from the camera towards lights.
-Karlie Kloss who has recently come under fire for her latest images depicting herself as a geisha was also featured in all black including her hair.
+Carine, unlike the other models, posed facing away from the camera toward the lights.
+Karlie Kloss, who has recently come under fire for her latest images depicting herself as a geisha, was also featured in all black, including her hair.

 Carine believes that Gigi is a beautiful person and that after being introduced to her by Stephen Gan she knew that Gigi was a star.

-The issue shall also feature Halima Aden a hijab wearing model who is breaking boundaries by being starred in her own hijab.
+The issue shall also feature Halima Aden, a hijab-wearing model who is breaking boundaries by being starred in her own hijab.
 The model appeared in Kanye West’s Yeezy Season 5 show.

 Our CR 10 breakout star #HalimaAden just walked her first runway at Yeezy Season 5—surely the first of many.
 Photo by @mario_sorrenti and @carineroitfeld for #CR10Paris